Modern Beach House Exterior and Interior Ideas

-Ever wondered why some coastal homes feel right while others miss the mark?
+Ever wondered why some while others don’t?

 What Defines a Modern Beach House Design?